 Selecting a Camera

 BlinkEasy works with most cameras out of the box and supports a wide range of recording formats like NV21, NV12, YUV, and various RGB formats.
-In general, most webcams built in the past couple of years are sufficient, be it external USB devices or built-in laptop cameras.
+In general, most webcams built in the past couple of years are sufficient, whether external USB devices or built-in laptop cameras.

-In case you don't have a webcam yet or want to improve blink detection with a better model, here are some pointers: First of all, the most important factor when picking a camera is the speed at which it can record.
+In case you don't have a webcam yet or want to improve blink detection with a better model, here are some pointers: For blink detection the most important factor is the speed at which the camera can record.
 This is usually given by the manufacturer as frames per second (fps).

 Blinks are very quick events that typically last only 100 to 150 milliseconds (around 1/8 of a second).
 Recording with a camera capable of capturing at least 30 frames per second is recommended as it allows for multiple frames to record the start, middle and end of a blink for more precise detection and analysis.